 Bio

-Currently, Bisram is a teaching artist at LIC High School, where they teach and run an after-school program through a nonprofit organization called Zone 126.Where they are exploring teaching through a mostly non- Eurocentric point of view.
+Currently, Bisram is a teaching artist at LIC High School, where they teach and run an after-school program through a nonprofit organization called Zone 126.
+They are exploring teaching dance through a mostly non-Eurocentric point of view.
+Along with this, Bisram is currently enrolled in CUNY Hunter's BA program in Dance Education.